cadinu/CADINU/README.md

-CADINU TOKEN was created to provide the initial capital needed to set up and develop a platform on the Binance smart grids.
-This token can be converted into any of the popular cryptocurrencies in the decentralized PancakeSwap Exchange, and we intend to get it into more centralized and decentralized exchanges.
-Yet, this is not our only goal of creating the token and will also use it in the platform as a local currency to buy services.
+CADINU TOKEN was created to provide the initial capital needed to set up and develop a platform on  Binance smart chain.
+This token can be converted into any of the popular cryptocurrencies in the PancakeSwap, BakerySwap, Biswap DEXs and Latoken, Dex-Trade, CoinsBit CEXs, and we intend to list it on more centralized and decentralized exchanges.
+Yet, this is not our only goal in creating CADINU Token and We'll also use it on the platform as a local currency to buy services.

-TOKENOMIC
-Total tokens: 100 quadrillion
-Smart contract mechanism:
-1% burn for each transaction, and
-Distribution of 3% of each transaction among the holders On August 16, 2021
+Tokenomics:

+CADINU token has a total supply of 100,000,000,000,000,000 tokenomics.
- 50% of the tokens were offered publicly and fairly by creating a liquidity pool in PancakeSwap.
+  50% of all supplies were offered publicly and fairly by creating a liquidity pool in the PancakeSwap.
-100% of the LP tokens were locked up for three months.
-50% of the tokens have been considered for burning and Six-fold airdrops.
+  50% of all supplies have been considered for the burning and airdrop:
-6% of the developer wallet tokens is burnt at the end of each month and 3% is distributed in airdrops.
+  6% of all supplies in the developer’s wallet burned at the first event.
-&
-we will lock 100% LP in the end of second Airdrop.
+  2% of all supplies will be sent to airdrop participants and the developer has begun sending rewards.
+  36% of all supplies in the developer’s wallet burned at the second step.
+  6% of all supplies in the developer’s wallet burned in the last step.
+  Any money left in the developer’s wallet will be used for marketing and, subsequent airdrops.
+Transactions Fee :
+1% of each transaction will be burnt. 🔥
+3% of each transaction will be distributed among holders. 🎁🎁🎁 6% of each transaction will be sent to the DEV wallet for developing and marketing activities.🚀🚀🚀🚀🚀🚀

-100% community will owne and driven - no rug is possible. #cadinu join us on our journey safely to creat our wold to better place.
+100% community-driven no rug-pull is possible. #CADINU join us on our journey safely to create a better world.